Ian Stonebridge: International career

 Having joined Plymouth Argyle in the summer of 1999, Stonebridge made his debut for England Under–18's against Switzerland, less than a month after making his first-team debut.
 He went on to be capped three more times during the qualifying rounds of the Under–18 European Championships, scoring two goals.

 Coaching

 Since retiring from playing, Ian has gained a degree in Applied Sport Science and Coaching at Plymouth Marjon University and an MSc in Sport Coaching at Loughborough University.
+He completed his PhD at Loughborough University in 2023, studying coach identity from a post-structural perspective.